 - 8.1 At the regional level, tall buildings play a role in addressing needs for housing across the region and the London Plan directs all London Boroughs to set parameters for buildings heights in their local plans.
 This includes local definitions of tall buildings and the identification of areas where tall buildings may be an appropriate form of development. - 8.2 The London View Management Framework (LVMF) (2012) identifies strategic views and landmark features that make a significant contribution to the character of London.
-The London Plan requires that local plans reflect the LVMF and consider the identification and protection of other locally significant views. - 8.3 To support the preparation of the new Local Plan, Lewisham Council has prepared and published the Lewisham Characterisation Study (2019), Heritage Assessment Background Paper (2022) and the Tall Buildings Study and Addendum (2021/ 2022). - 8.4 Whilst being broadly supportive, Historic England's representations on the Regulation 18 consultation raised concerns about specific site allocation proposals with significant heritage interests, particularly in the Deptford Creekside area.
+The London Plan requires that local plans reflect the LVMF and consider the identification and protection of other locally significant views. - 8.3 To support the preparation of the new Local Plan, Lewisham Council has prepared and published the Lewisham Characterisation Study (2019), Heritage Assessment Background Paper (2022) and the Tall Buildings Study and Addendum (2021/2022). - 8.4 The new Local Plan has also been amended in response to GLA recommendations that it include further details around the protection of the Outstanding Universal Value of the Maritime Greenwich World Heritage Site. - 8.5 Whilst being broadly supportive, Historic England's representations on the Regulation 18 consultation raised concerns about specific site allocation proposals with significant heritage interests, particularly in the Deptford Creekside area.
 In response to this feedback, Lewisham Council has prepared and published the Heritage Assessment Background Paper (2022).

-8.5 Design and Heritage record of agreement:
+8.6 Design and Heritage record of agreement:

-- E1) When determining planning applications, both parties will consult with each other on proposals (including those with tall buildings) that could have adverse impacts beyond the borough boundary including on: - Strategic and local views, - Designated and non-designated heritage assets, - Established character of adjacent neighbourhoods.
+- E1) When determining planning applications, both parties will consult with each other on proposals (including those with tall buildings) that could have adverse impacts beyond the borough boundary including on: - Strategic and local views, - Designated and non-designated heritage assets, - Established character of adjacent neighbourhoods. - E2) Lewisham Council will ensure development in Blackheath (within Lewisham) respects the setting of the Maritime Greenwich World Heritage Site and will consult Greenwich on relevant proposals.